-- There are several equations that are not stated correctly in the RSM documentation.
-The seriousness of this situation depends on whether these are simply typographical errors in the documentation, or whether these errors actually exist in the RSM code. - The ground-water component of RSM assumes that the subsurface geology is isotropic.
-The validity of this assumption throughout the model domain is questionable. - The canal-seepage watermover should be based on reach transmissivity and not on sediment-layer conductivity. - The diffusion-wave approach used by the RSM is not applicable over the entire South Florida domain.
-Specifically, flows in coastal areas influenced by tides cannot be simulated using the diffusion-wave approximation, and simulation of flows in low-gradient highly-regulated canals may be inaccurate using a diffusion-wave model. - The numerically-intensive computational performance of the RSM applications to date appears to be excessive.
+- Several equations are not stated correctly in the RSM documentation.
+The seriousness of this situation depends on whether these errors are simply typographical or whether these errors exist in the RSM code. - The validity of the RSM assumption that subsurface geology is isotropic throughout the model domain is questionable. - The canal-seepage watermover should be based on reach transmissivity and not on sediment-layer conductivity. - The diffusion-wave approach used by the RSM is not applicable over the entire South Florida domain.
+Specifically, flows in coastal areas influenced by tides cannot be simulated using the diffusion-wave approximation and simulation of certain flow conditions in low-gradient highly regulated canals could be inaccurate using a diffusion-wave model. - The numerically intensive computational performance of the RSM applications to date appears to be excessive.
 The computational advantage of the diffusion-wave approach might be outweighed by the numerical intensity of the global-matrix solution of the RSM.
 Alternative sub-matrix solutions should be considered.

-- Use of explicit numerical schemes should be considered in addition to the fully implicit scheme. - The soundness of basic formulations of the <agimp>, <mbr/>mbrcell>, <unsat>, <ramcc>, and <prr> hydrologic process modules are questionable. - Computation of potential evapotranspiration should be included in the RSM. - The role of the management simulation engine needs to be clarified.
-There is a significant concern that the hydraulic structures in the canal network are not capable of being operated in accordance with the MSE algorithms, hence the utility of the MSE in regional simulation is limited. - The effects of wind forcing on the large open water bodies in the RSM should be included in the model. - Conveyance in sloughs should be treated explicitly rather that being lost in the storage-volume relationship. - Land-use changes during the period of simulation should be accommodated by the RSM. - Consideration should be given to incorporating rainfall and ET in the canal water balance. - To improve model run times and efficiency, consideration should be given to partially decoupling the surface-water and ground-water solutions to allow different time steps to be used in these components.
-Also, consideration should be given to making the RSM time step dynamically variable. - Recent software developments in GMS, PEST, and XMDF model format could be added to RSM to improve model efficiency. - The model documentation needs significant improvement in organization and content.
-Several specific suggestions are provided in this report. - Additional documentation should be added to cover model assumptions, numerical methods, model calibration, numerical errors, and model validation. - Very little evidence is provided on the validity of the hydrologic process modules.
-Local studies will need to be done and documented. - The current model and documentation needs further improvement to meet client goals.
+- Use of an explicit numerical scheme should be considered in addition to a fully implicit scheme. - The soundness of basic formulations of the <agimp>, <mbr/>mbrcell>, <unsat>, <ramcc>, and <prr> hydrologic process modules are questionable. - Computation of potential evapotranspiration should be considered for inclusion in the RSM. - The role of the management simulation engine needs to be clarified.
+There is a significant concern that the hydraulic structures in the canal network are not capable of being operated in accordance with the MSE algorithms, hence the utility of the MSE in regional simulation is limited. - The effects of wind-stress forcing on the large open water bodies should be included in the RSM. - Conveyance in sloughs should be treated explicitly rather that being lost in the storage-volume relationship. - Land-use changes during the period of simulation should be accommodated by the RSM. - Consideration should be given to incorporating rainfall and ET in the canal water balance. - To improve model run times and efficiency, consideration should be given to partially decoupling the surface-water and ground-water solutions to allow different time steps to be used in these components.
+In addition, consideration should be given to making the RSM time step dynamically variable. - Recent developments in GMS, PEST, and XMDF software could be used to improve RSM efficiency. - The model documentation needs significant improvement in organization and content.
+Several specific suggestions are provided in this report. - Model assumptions, numerical methods, model calibration, numerical errors, and model validation should be more fully explained in the RSM documentation. - Local studies need to be performed and documented to validate the hydrologic process modules. - The current model and documentation needs further improvement to meet client goals.

-Inclusion of a peer review component in the RSM development cycle provides an important quality-control and continuous-improvement process that can be expected to generate unbiased technical advice on the development of a state-of-the-art, defensible model.
+The SFWMD has made a commendable effort to develop and document the RSM.
+Inclusion of a peer review component in the RSM development process provides important quality-control and continuous-improvement assurances that can be expected to generate unbiased technical advice on model development.

-The District has made a commendable effort in developing the RSM and associated documentation.
 The RSM is on track to become a state-of-the-art, essential, and scientifically defensible tool for water management in South Florida.
-To achieve this goal, the peer-review panel anticipates that the recommendations contained in this report be given serious consideration by the District.
+The peer review panel anticipates that the recommendations contained in this report will be given serious consideration by the District to achieve this goal.